Vegan Double Strawberry Muffins

 Notes

-3. For easy gluten-free strawberry muffins, I recommend baking my gluten-free strawberry cake in a muffin pan.
+- This recipe works with King Arthur’s measure for measure flour, although the texture is different.
+For the best gluten-free strawberry muffins, I recommend baking my gluten-free strawberry cake in a muffin pan.
 They dome well and stay moist for a few days.

 This post may contain affiliate links.
 As an Amazon Associate, I may earn a small commission from qualifying purchases at no additional cost to you.